EPCCed/eidf-docs/docs/dataingest/data_ingest_crib.md

 ### Data upload

-We provide an S3 acccount with write permissions to the dataset buckets.
+We provide an S3 account with write permissions to the dataset buckets.
 As a project manager or Principal Investigator (PI), you can view the access credentials for your S3 account on the project details page.
 You can also grant other members of your project permission to view these access credentials.

 You can use the [`aws` command line client](https://aws.amazon.com/cli/) to upload data to the bucket.
 For instance,